-A sustainable future needs skilled, knowledgeable and passionate new farmers and gardeners, who understand the earth as a whole.
+A sustainable future needs skilled, knowledgeable and passionate new farmers and gardeners.

 How it works

 When I just started the training, I had no experience in taking care of livestock.
 Despite the lack of experience, I had a desire or maybe better said; curiosity, about livestock and how to take care and manage them.
 In the past 9 months of my training, I’ve made quite some progress.
 Working with animals gives me joy.
 I knew I was interested but that it would make me so happy as it does, I didn’t know before.
 It gives me a feeling of satisfaction.
 Also, the big responsibility you have to take care of livestock, living creatures, is something I like to take on.
 My physical body is changed in the past few months.
 I have developed more strength and muscles.
 Friends I hadn’t seen since I started the training confirmed that, they saw me changed.
 My body has become a bit more solid.
 I feel more secure on the earth.
 Being more ‘in’ my body.
 Working in the rhythm of the seasons, adapting to all sorts of weather has made me stronger and a bit tougher as well.
 I also feel resilient, both physically as mentally.
 I take live more as it comes.
 So, I believe that my work as a farmer has a positive influence on my personal life.